 Female dogs are no different than human beings when it comes to reproduction.
 If you are a female dog owner and your dog has already hit puberty, you must notice different discharges during the reproductive cycle of your dog.

-From bloody discharge to white mucus discharge, you must have noticed it all!
-Well, there is no need to fret and worry about the different types of fluids being discharged by your pet female dog.
+From bloody to white mucus discharge, you must have noticed it all!
+Well, there is no need to fret and worry about the different types of fluids being discharged by your female pet dog.

 All you have to do is keep yourself aware of the pattern of vaginal discharges during the cycle, and you are good to go!